| Last Significant

 diagrams, indeed I've never seen Kent voluntarily draw a software

-I think the issue comes from two
+diagram in any fixed notation I think the issue comes from two

 separate causes.
 One is the fact that some people find software